gmoeck/gmoeck.github.com/_posts/2012-07-09-dont-make-your-code-more-testable.markdown

 than just one controller file.
 Unsure of why all this was necessary, he goes to talk to "Excited OO Engineer".

-Experienced Rails Engineer: "Hey, I have a couple of questions about some of the code on the new project, you got a sec?"
+**Experienced Rails Engineer**: "Hey, I have a couple of questions about some of the code on the new project, you got a sec?"

-Excited OO Engineer: "Sure, whats up?"
+**Excited OO Engineer**: "Sure, whats up?"

-Experienced Rails Engineer: "Well, as I was reading through the code, it seemed like there was a lot of additional abstractions that didn't seem necessary to me, and I'd like to understand why we need it."
+**Experienced Rails Engineer**: "Well, as I was reading through the code, it seemed like there was a lot of additional abstractions that didn't seem necessary to me, and I'd like to understand why we need it."

-Excited OO Engineer: "I'm not sure what you mean.
+**Excited OO Engineer**: "I'm not sure what you mean.
 Where do you feel like we've over abstracted?"

-Experienced Rails Engineer: "Like for example, lets take a look at this PostCommentClass:"
+**Experienced Rails Engineer**: "Like for example, lets take a look at this PostCommentClass:"

 {% highlight ruby %}